 -- Dirk Kloss, Ontario Ministry of Natural Resources

 Andrew came to me highly recommended and he exceeded my expectations by delivering a significant contribution to my research program.
 Andrew worked on a research project for me during the Summer and Fall of 2015 during which he developed a model for conserving caribou habitat alongside timber harvests that improved on earlier models.
 He is both very reliable and intelligent

-Eco Modelling was founded by Andrew B. Martin as a vehicle to work on significant forest management planning problems.
+Eco Modelling was founded by Andrew B. Martin in 2014.

 Our goal is to help planners make optimal management decisions.
 To this end, we make software tools that support these decisions.